This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-D{ 1, 2, 3, 4, 5 } // OK
+D{ 1, 2, 3, 4, 5 } // ok

 // Position 0

-D{ {1}, 2, 3, 4, 5 } // OK, position 0 can hold at most 1 element
+D{ {1}, 2, 3, 4, 5 } // ok, position 0 can hold at most 1 element

-D{ {1, 2}, 3, 4, 5 } // Error
+D{ {1, 2}, 3, 4, 5 } // error

 // Position 1

-D{ 1, {2}, 3, 4, 5 } // Error
+D{ 1, {2}, 3, 4, 5 } // error

-D{ 1, {2, 3}, 4, 5 } // OK, position 1 can hold at most 2 elements
+D{ 1, {2, 3}, 4, 5 } // ok, position 1 can hold at most 2 elements

-D{ 1, {2, 3, 4}, 5 } // Error
+D{ 1, {2, 3, 4}, 5 } // error

 // Position 3

-D{ 1, 2, 3, {4}, 5} // Error
+D{ 1, 2, 3, {4}, 5} // error

-D{ 1, 2, 3, {4, 5} } // OK, position 3 can hold at most 2 elements
+D{ 1, 2, 3, {4, 5} } // ok, position 3 can hold at most 2 elements

-Yes, we can use nested initialization to solve this problem!
-First, we use the original method to find the maximum possible number of fields in the structure (including array expansion, which is 5 here).
-Then, we try to fit the original sequence into this nested initialization at each position.
-By continuously trying, we can find the maximum number of elements that can be placed at this position.
-If the maximum number exceeds 1
+That’s right, we can use nested initialization to solve this problem!
+First, we use the original method to find the maximum possible number of struct fields (including array expansion, which is 5 here).
+Then, at each position, we try to insert the original sequence into this nested initialization.
+By continuously trying, we can find the maximum number of elements that can be placed at that position.
+If the maximum number exceeds 1, it means this position is an array.
+This maximum number is the number of elements in the array.
+We just subtract the excess quantity from the final result.

-template<typename T, std::size_t N1, std::size_t N2, std::size_t N3>
+template <typename T, std::size_t N1, std::size_t N2, std::size_t N3>

-constexpr bool test_three_parts()
+constexpr bool test_three_parts() {

 return []<std::size_t...
 I1, std::size_t...
 I2, std::size_t...
-I3>
+I3>(std::index_sequence<I1...>,

-(std::index_sequence<I1...>, std::index_sequence<I2...>, std::index_sequence<I3...>)
+std::index_sequence<I2...>,

 }(std::make_index_sequence<N1>{}, std::make_index_sequence<N2>{}, std::make_index_sequence<N3>{});